Wolox/wolmo-maps-android/README.md

         compile 'com.github.Wolox:wolmo-maps-android:master-SNAPSHOT'
 }
 ```
 Note: The above line will download the latest version of the module, if you want to run an specific version replace `master-SNAPSHOT` with `1.0.0` or any other version.
+Avaiable versions can be found here: [Github releases](https://github.com/Wolox/wolmo-maps-android/releases)
 ## Features

 * Fragments to simplfy loading Google Maps